EdianCurrinir/MetaWing/README.md

 The application is written in Ruby on Rails and uses PostgreSQL as its database.

-Preferably, use something like RVM to handle your Rubies and Gemsets.
+Preferably, use something like Rbenv to handle your Rubies and Gemsets.
 Then checkout the repository (including the submodule), make sure you're using Ruby 2.5.7 and have Postgres installed, and...